- 7 Ways To Fatten Up A Dog On Raw Diet

 Exercise Patience To Fatten Up Your Dog On Raw Diet

-As a result of that, your canine pet may exhibit symptoms such as weakness, confusion, fatigue, difficulty in breathing, high blood pressure, heart failure, etc.
+As a result, your canine pet may exhibit weakness, confusion, fatigue, difficulty breathing, high blood pressure, heart failure, etc.

-Furthermore, excessive weight loss could be a sign of other health conditions in your dog.
-Apart from malnourishment, loss of weight can also be caused by worm infestation, gloomy mood, lack of proper care and attention, etc.
+Furthermore, excessive weight loss could signify other health conditions in your dog.
+Weight loss can also be caused by worm infestation, gloomy mood, lack of proper care and attention, etc.

-Hence, it is crucial to consult your veterinary, especially when your dog shows no sign of improvement.
+Hence, it is crucial to consult your veterinarian, especially when your dog shows no improvement.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.